ROCm/rocJPEG/README.md

 <p align="center"><img width="70%" src="docs/data/AMD_rocJPEG_Logo.png" /></p>

-rocJPEG is a high performance JPEG decode SDK for AMD GPUs. rocJPEG API lets developers access the JPEG decoding features available on the GPU.
+rocJPEG is a high performance JPEG decode SDK for AMD GPUs.
+Using the rocJPEG API, you can access the JPEG decoding features available on your GPU.

 ## Supported JPEG chroma subsampling